Best Places to Visit in Gangotri

 Nelong Valley’s cold desert is a wonderful experience for explorers.
 You can see a full view of the Tibetan Plateau and a stunning landscape.
 You feel like you’re in a peaceful spot far from all the noise.

-It looks very similar to Ladakh, with high peaks and a climate like Lahaul, Spiti Valley, and Ladakh.
+It looks very similar to Ladakh, with high peaks and a climate like Lahaul and Spiti Valley.
 In Nelong Valley, you can see old structures like the Gartang Gali Bridge and Lal Devta temple.
-Even, there’s a chance to see leopards or musk deer.
+Moreover, there is also a chance to see leopards or musk deer.

 Travel Tips

-• Best Time to Visit – Best time to visit Gangotri is from May to October when the weather is nice and the paths are easy to walk.
+• Best Time to Visit – The best time to visit Gangotri is from May to October, when the weather is nice, and the paths are easy to walk.
 The temple is closed in winter because of heavy snow.

 • Accommodations- Since accommodation is limited in hilly areas, it’s best to book in advance.
 In Gangotri, there are many guesthouses, lodges, and ashrams for pilgrims and tourists.